Ensembles of Localised Models for Time Series Forecasting

 \subsection{Dataset Specific Preprocessing}

 The input window size of NNs or the number of lagged values used in the PR models are determined using the heuristic suggested by \citet{ref_6}.
 Furthermore, we deseasonalise the M3, M4, CIF 2016 and Kaggle web traffic time series datasets to train RNN models, following the results of~\citet{ref_6}.
-For the Ausgrid monthly and Ausgrid half-hourly dataset, we run preliminary experiments with different methods to address the seasonality, and as a result do not deseasonalise the monthly series, and use Fourier terms to handle multiple seasonalities in the half-hourly dataset.
+For the Ausgrid monthly, Ausgrid half-hourly dataset, Tourism and Hospital datasets, we run preliminary experiments with different methods to address the seasonality, and as a result deseasonalise the Tourism and Hospital series, do not deseasonalise the Ausgrid monthly series, and use Fourier terms to handle multiple seasonalities in the Ausgrid half-hourly dataset.